tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 If you roll equal to or higher than the escalation die, then you take damage equal to your level multiplied by the value of the escalation die.

 **Quirk:** Reads meaning into patterns, like the flight of birds across the evening sky or the ripples in a windtossed lake.

 ---

+#### Knightwheel Sash

+_Recharge 6+:_ If you’re a dwarf, use the human species power [quick to fight](../Species/Human.md#quick-to-fight) at the start of a battle.
+If you’re a human, use the dwarf species power [that’s your best shot?](../Species/Dwarf.md#thats-your-best-shot) during a battle.

+**Quirk:** Surprisingly optimistic about dire situations.

+---